What to expect during pregnancy

 Gestational diabetes: This develops during pregnancy and often resolves after delivery.
 It has few symptoms.

-At the beginning of pregnancy, it is important to talk with a healthcare provider about any existing conditions or symptoms, including headaches, blood pressure issues, diabetes, and thyroid conditions.
+At the beginning of pregnancy, it is important to talk with a healthcare professional about any existing conditions or symptoms, including headaches, blood pressure issues, diabetes, and thyroid conditions.
 It is also a good idea to bring up prior surgeries.

 Common causes of discomfort during pregnancy include: